bihealth/seasnap-pipeline/documentation/rule_documentation_DE.md

 This is the documentation for the rules.
-Rather then give specific file names (or patterns) as input and output, the goal is to describe *what* is needed as input and output, and what type of data is produced..
+Rather then give specific file names (or patterns) as input and output, the goal is to describe *how* the rule is working (what is the logic behind the code) and *what* is needed as input and output, what type of data is produced etc.

 [[_TOC_]]